MTG/SingWithExpressions/README.md

 The performances are sources from YouTube and the scores are sources from [OperScore Lieder Corpus](https://github.com/OpenScore/Lieder.git).
 For isolating vocals, we [Demucs](https://github.com/facebookresearch/demucs.git), followed by automatic alignment with the scores from Lieder corpus.
 More details can be found in the accompanying paper.

 # License
-ChoralSynth is licensed under CC BY-NC-SA 4.0 [![License: CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+SingWithExpressions is licensed under CC BY-NC-SA 4.0 [![License: CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc-sa/4.0/)